mhvwerts/randommw/README.md

 ```

+### Important warning

+Choose, initialize and use only a single PRNG from `randommw.c` in each C program.
+The library was designed to provide a single pseudo-random number stream from a single PRNG in a single process.
+Simple (but quite effective) parallelization of simulations is possible by running several instances of the same program in parallel, using the same PRNG with the same seed `uSeed`, but a different `uJumpsize` (see `RanInit()`) for each processes.
+For comparison purposes, it is possible to switch to a different PRNG in the same program, but each switch completely re-initializes and re-starts the PRNG.

 ### `void RanInit(const char *sRan, uint64_t uSeed, uint64_t uJumpsize)`

 Initialize the ziggurat algorithm, set the PRNG and its random seed, and optionally "fast-forward" the generator.
 The random seed should always be supplied by the user, in order to have reproducible random number streams.
 If a different stream is needed, provide a different seed.

 If `sRan` is an empty string, the default generator will be used: MWC256.
-At present, the possible choices for `sRan` are `"MWC256"`, `"Lehmer64"`, `"Xoshiro256+"`,`"MELG19937"` and `"Splitmix64"`.
+At present, the possible choices for `sRan` are `"MWC256"`, `"Lehmer64"`, `"Xoshiro256+"` and `"MELG19937"`.
 The string is case-sensitive, and should correspond exactly to one of these options; else, your program will crash.

 The random seed `uSeed` is always an unsigned 64-bit integer, independently of the specific random number generator.
 A PRNG-specific routine uses this seed to fully initialize the PRNG.

 For `uJumpsize > 0`, the initialization routine will attempt to "fast-forward" the generator.
+This mechanism, often called "splitting", is of importance for reliable parallelization of computer simulations.[2]
 In the case of `"Xoshiro256+"` and`"MELG19937"`, long "jumps" of the generator are performed.
 Each of the `uJumpsize` jumps fast-forwards the PRNG by 2^192 (Xoshiro256+) or 2^256 (MELG19937) steps, giving access to an independent stream of random numbers.
-This mechanism, often called "splitting", is of importance for reliable parallelization of computer simulations.[2]
 Don't jump using a generator that does not support it: your program will brutally crash with a segmentation fault!
-The Splitmix64 implementation by Vigna used presently in our code does not support jumping/splitting (in spite of its name).

 ### `double DRanNormalZig(void)`